 Primary schools: In 2005 Cemaes primary school won the national Ward Cup for their red squirrel project work with the Trust.
 The children acted as ambassadors, each visiting another local school on the island and teaching their peers about red squirrels.

 We have produced Keystage education material for use by parents and teachers and which are provided free.
-Contact us for a pack, download the PDF (36MB), or to arrange a school visit and activities.
+Contact us for a pack, or DOWNLOAD English), or to arrange a school visit and activities.